cobalthq/cobalt-product-public-docs/content/en/Integrations/_index.md

 ## Build Your Own Integration

 Use our API to build your own integrations.
-You need an [authentication token](/apiusecases/create_asset/#create-an-api-token-in-the-cobalt-ui) to make REST calls.
+You need a Cobalt [API token](/apiusecases/create_asset/#create-an-api-token-in-the-cobalt-ui) to make REST calls.

 Refer to the [API documentation](https://docs.cobalt.io/) for details.